dkoh2018/itsdavidoh.com/_posts/blog4.md

 # i've been thinking

-had some late night talks about mass immigration since it's 2024 and it seems to be the talk of the day. usa / eu / etc. you get the gist. i wanted to see particularly how it can help reduce global poverty.
+had some late night talks about mass migration since it's 2024 and it seems to be the talk of the day. usa / eu / etc. you get the gist. i wanted to see particularly how it can help reduce global poverty.

 let's see the stats to see if it can be a viable solution as the narrative says: